atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

 .. image:: img/frame-predictand-db-generator.png
    :align: center

-The first step is to choose the type of database to generate.
+The first step consists in choosing the type of database to generate.
 The options are as follows:

 * Predictand parameter:
    * Precipitation